foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab2.rst

 * PC host
 * ARC GNU toolchain/MetaWare Development Toolkit
 * ARC board (EM Starter kit/IoT Development Kit)
-* embARC OSP packages
+* |embarc| packages

-The detailed software requirements can be found `here <http://embarc.org/embar c_osp/doc/build/html/getting_started/software_requirement.html>`__
+The detailed software requirements of |embarc| can be found `here <http://embarc.org/embar c_osp/doc/build/html/getting_started/software_requirement.html>`__

 Content
 ========

-First, a brief introduction of embARC OSP will be made and also how to get it.
+First, a brief introduction of |embarc| will be made and also how to get it.
 Then, you will get to how to run the provided examples and debug them.
 Finally, you can try to create you own embARC applications.